Azure/azure-sdk-for-java/sdk/identity/azure-identity-extensions/Azure-Database-for-PostgreSQL-README.md

 ### Architecture

-This picture shows how the jdbc authentication plugin for PostgreSQl authenticating with managed identity.
+This picture shows how the JDBC authentication plugin for PostgreSQL authenticating with managed identity.

 ![postgresql_design.png](img/postgresql_design.png)